o3de/o3de.org/content/docs/userguide/cinematics-track-view-nodes-environment.md

+description: ' Use the Environment node in &ALY;''s &trackview-editor; to set the sun''s longitude and latitude in a scene. '
+slug: cinematics-track-view-nodes-environment
+title: Environment Node
+---
 # Environment Node<a name="cinematics-track-view-nodes-environment"></a>

 You can use the **Environment** node to set the sun's longitude and latitude in a scene\.